Starting a Fire Without Burning Down the Forest

 April 7th, 2019

-Regardless of what brings you to the backcountry, being able to make a fire is an important part of your skill set.
+Regardless of what brings you to the backcountry, being able to make a fire is an important part of your skillset — possibly even more important than keeping a large bore handgun in a chest holster should you run into bears, mountain lions or other dangerous critters.
 Equally as important, however, is your ability to start and put out that fire in such a way that it doesn’t harm the land around it—or you.

 Starting the Fire Safely